 A: Are you serious?
 Of course not.
 Explorers relied on the moon and the stars for centuries, surely you can get by for a few hours or even days without the web.
 Besides, there is great cell phone reception on land and throughout the Bay.

-Q. What should I bring when I rent her?
+Q. What should I bring when I charter her?

 A. Bring a great disposition and a smile :-) I will provide gas, towels (about three or four), and maybe even some ice.
 Make sure you sport comfortable, non-marking shoes (not sandals -- actually, it's better to be barefooted than wear sandals), sailing gloves, swimwear, suntan lotion, and plenty of drinks to keep hydrated.